What is an Applicant Tracking System (and How to Beat It)

 Frankly, the best way to beat an ATS is to cut out the middleman entirely and go directly to a human!

-Applying for jobs may now be easier than ever, but remember that the application itself isn’t all there is!
-Prioritise building your professional network.
+Applying for jobs may now be easier than ever, but remember that you can apply to jobs through other means.
 Attend career events, employer info sessions, or webinars, and build your own list of recruiter contacts.
-Make talking to an actual human your first option whenever possible.
-And if you can send your application and CV directly to a recruiter’s inbox, then all the better.

 Yes, even with personal contacts, you may still be bound by the company’s hiring practices and still have to apply online.
-However, you now have the advantage of letting the hiring manager know to expect your application somewhere up the pipeline.
-After all, having supporters inside the company rooting for you is never a bad thing!
+But at least you’ll now have supporters inside the company rooting for you, and that always helps.